itsbanjo/flask-apm-demo/README.md

 # Microservices Order Processing System with APM

-This project demonstrates a microservices-based order processing system with Elastic APM integration for performance monitoring and distributed tracing.
+This project demonstrates a microservices-based order processing system using Elastic APM and OpenTelemetry for Elastic APM integration for performance monitoring and distributed tracing.

 ![UI](artefacts/frontend.png)